1. OUR DETAILS

 - Our different business units that have relationships with our customers and users.
 We do so because we hope to have a relationship with you across our different business units and we want to be able to provide you with the same value and high quality of experience.

-- Other people and businesses who help us provide our Site and related services to you, for example, information technology companies who host and/or maintain our Site and payment services companies who enable you to use payment cards with us; and facial recognition companies during the account opening process for identity verification to help prevent fraud and other criminal activity.
+- Other people and businesses who help us provide our Site and related services to you, for example, information technology companies who host and/or maintain our Site; payment services companies who enable you to use payment cards with us; and facial recognition companies during the account opening process for identity verification to help prevent fraud and other criminal activity.

 - Analytics and search engine providers who assist us in the improvement and optimisation of our Site.